World Bulletin / News Desk

-In recent months, groups of extremist Jewish settlers – often accompanied by Israeli security forces – have stepped up their attacks on the Al-Aqsa Mosque complex.
+In recent months, groups of extremist Jewish settlers, often accompanied by Israeli security forces, have repeatedly forced their way into the Al-Aqsa complex.
 The frequent violations anger Palestinian Muslims and occasionally lead to violent confrontations.

 Israel occupied Al-Quds during the 1967 Middle East War.
-It later annexed the holy city in 1980, claiming it as the capital of the self-proclaimed Jewish state.
+It unilaterally annexed the holy city in 1980, claiming it as the capital of the self-proclaimed Jewish state, in a move that has never been recognized by the international community.Güncelleme Tarihi: 22 Nisan 2014, 16:40